...

 Social Media Vigilance: Use the report feature on platforms to flag scam content.

-Contact Authorities: If you’ve fallen victim, contact local law enforcement or cybersecurity services.
+Contact Authorities: If you’ve fallen victim, contact local law enforcement or cybersecurity social media services.

 Professional Help: Companies like Cybertrace specialise in digital threat assessment and can offer assistance.